 FamilyFarmed has been a leader, for more than two decades, in the effort to build a better food system, one that urges everyone to eat food produced as locally as possible using sustainable, humane and fair practices.
 Our enduring goals are a healthier, more environmentally sustainable and more economically dynamic food system.
 Our vision is Good Food On Every Table, with delicious, healthy, local and sustainable food available to all regardless of demographics, geography and economic circumstances.

 This passion for expanding the markets for Good Food is reflected in FamilyFarmed’s network of established programs.
-These include the two-day Good Food EXPO at Chicago’s UIC Forum, held most recently on March 23 and 24, 2018; the Good Food Financing & Innovation Conference, a business-and-investment-focused gathering that will be held on June 19, 2018 as a stand-alone event for the first time, after formerly being part of the Good Food EXPO; the Good Food Accelerator, with its fourth cohort of competitively selected entrepreneur Fellows graduating on April 23, 2018 after receiving intensive instruction and connections to business leaders and investors; and our Farmer Training program, which has provided more than 14,500 farmers in 43 states with best-practices instruction in topics such as Wholesale Success, Direct Market Success and On-Farm Food Safety.
+These include the two-day Good Food EXPO at Chicago’s UIC Forum, held most recently on March 23 and 24, 2018; the Good Food Financing & Innovation Conference, a business-and-investment-focused gathering held on June 19, 2018 at Morgan Manufacturing in Chicago as a stand-alone event for the first time, after formerly being part of the Good Food EXPO; the Good Food Accelerator, with its fourth cohort of competitively selected entrepreneur Fellows graduating on April 23, 2018 after receiving intensive instruction and connections to business leaders and investors; and our Farmer Training program, which has provided more than 14,500 farmers in 43 states with best-practices instruction in topics such as Wholesale Success, Direct Market Success and On-Farm Food Safety.

 FamilyFarmed succeeds in its efforts by bringing together farmers, food producers, trade buyers, investors, individuals, families and other key stakeholders.
 We have helped grow the sales of Good Food, facilitated financing for food and farm businesses, and inspired entrepreneurs and NGOs toward greater innovation.